Share this article：

 Photo 2: Air Liquide Houpu's first integrated hydrogen station in in Jiashan Jiadong, Zhejiang Province

-In the long-term, Sichuan, where Houpu has its headquarter, has abundant hydro energy.
-According to our estimates, it has potential for producing 325,000 tons of hydrogen from abandoned hydro power.
-In the future, demand will be likely to arise to convert this resource to hydrogen and to sell it to regions with high hydrogen demand.
-Air Liquide could target at this opportunity.
-(For more information on hydrogen production from abandoned hydro power, you can refer to our report [Hydrogen Supply Chain in China in 2019]).
+In the long-term, Sichuan, where Houpu has its headquarters, has abundant hydro energy.
+According to our estimates, it has the potential to produce 325,000 tons of hydrogen from abandoned hydro power.
+In the future, demand will likely arise to convert this resource to hydrogen and to sell it to regions with high hydrogen demand.
+Air Liquide could target at this opportunity. (for more information on hydrogen production from abandoned hydro power, you can refer to our report [Hydrogen Supply Chain in China in 2021]).

 Looking at tenders of Houpu’s equipment for hydrogen stations, it is concentrated in the Yangtze River Delta.
-It can be seen that Air Liquide will firstly deploy hydrogen stations and other infrastructure in this area to receive and use hydrogen energy for future opportunities and that later it would establish a business to transport hydrogen from Sichuan to the Yangtze River Delta by using its liquid hydrogen storage and transport technology.
-The Yangtze River Delta region plans to deploy 500 hydrogenstations and 200,000 FCVs by 2030.
-(For more information on the Yangtze River Delta region, you can refer to our report [Hydrogen and Fuel Cell Industry in China in 2019])
+It can be seen that Air Liquide will firstly deploy hydrogen stations and other infrastructure in this area to receive and use hydrogen energy for future opportunities and that later it will establish a business to transport hydrogen from Sichuan to the Yangtze River Delta by using its liquid hydrogen storage and transport technology.
+The Yangtze River Delta region plans to deploy 500 hydrogen stations and 200,000 FCVs by 2030. (for more information on the Yangtze River Delta region, you can refer to our report [Hydrogen and Fuel Cell Industry in China in 2021])

 2. Partnership with a logistic company, STNE